Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

 - Create a file in the first EC2 instance
 - Check if the file is present in the second EC2 instance, is it writable?
 No?
-- Give write permission to the file in the first instance
+- Give write permission to the file in the first instance, for this exercise we just decided to check if the file was available for the other instance as well.
 - Check in the second instance if you have write permission to demonstrate the shared file system.

 - After creation check the RDS Databases tab and go to connectivity & security